hummingbot/hummingbot-site/docs/strategies/twap.md

 ## ℹ️ More Resources

-:fontawesome-solid-book: [Advanced TWAP Strategy](https://hummingbot.io/blog/advanced-twap-strategy): The “twap_plus” strategy highly involves the Relative Strength Indicator (RSI) trend of a certain trading pair to execute trades.
-This way users can setup bots to match whenever the RSI levels are theoretically giving “Buy” signals or “Sell” signals and decide potential entry and exit points.

 :fontawesome-solid-book: [Strategy coding for dummies](https://hummingbot.io/blog/2022-03-26-strategy-coding-for-dummies): This article is a blog post submission from our of our users.
 It is not directly related to TWAP strategy, but it demos how you can write a custom script for cross exchange market making strategy

 *Check out [Hummingbot Academy](https://hummingbot.io/en/academy) for more resources related to this strategy and others!*